LukeBotanist/Sagebrush/README.md

 # Sagebrush

-This repository contains data for population genetic analysis of big sagebrush (A. tridentata) and will be populated soon.
+This repository hosts data and code for population genetic analysis of big sagebrush (A. tridentata).